sst/guide/_chapters/create-an-sst-app.md

    The code that describes the infrastructure of your serverless app is placed in the `stacks/` directory of your project.
 SST uses [AWS CDK]({% link _chapters/what-is-aws-cdk.md %}), to create the infrastructure.

-2. `services/` — App Code
+2. `packages/` — App Code

-   The Lambda function code that's run when your API is invoked is placed in the `services/` directory of your project.
+   The Lambda function code that's run when your API is invoked is placed in the `packages/functions` directory of your project.
+While `packages/core` contains our business logic.

 Later on we'll be adding a `frontend/` directory for our frontend React app.